M-Devloo/Cutouch-shutter-actuator/README.md

 #define rolluikOmlaagSlaapkamer 172
 ```

 After that it waits 200 ms before booting & initializing the serial communication in the Sub: `InitializeSerialCommunication`.
-This sets the Serial port to use BAUDRATE: `115200`, NO parity, One stop bit with a receive buffer of 80 bytes & send buffer of 1Kb.
+This sets the Serial port to use BAUDRATE: `115200`, no parity, 1 stop bit with a receive buffer of 80 bytes & send buffer of 1kB.
 It also mentions if a serial interrupt is received, it should go to the Sub SERIALINTERRUPT.

-It enables the PLC outputs through `Set Outonly On` ,enables the Ladder code through `Set Ladder On`. & enables the touch screen
+It enables the PLC outputs through `Set Outonly On`, enables the Ladder code through `Set Ladder On` & enables the touch screen.
 The touch screen is fully drawn in...
 Basic!
-This is done by importing the ShutterScreen.inc which contains a sub called Drawscreen.
+This is done by importing the `ShutterScreen.inc` which contains a sub called Drawscreen.
 This fully draws the screen with interrupt attachments.
-The interrupt is initialized through the sub:  `TouchScreen`
+The interrupt is initialized through the sub: `TouchScreen`.

 ## Interrupts
 The software is fully event handled driven.
 Meaning everything is done through interrupts either in basic or in ladder.